-The Canadian Association for Parish Nursing Ministry (CAPNM) is committed to the development of parish nursing as a health and ministry resource within Canada.
+The Canadian Association for Parish Nursing Ministry (CAPNM) is committed to the advancement and growth of parish nursing* as a health and ministry resource within Canada.

-Parish Nursing is recognized as an essential dimension in the integration of faith and health within diverse faith communities throughout Canada.
+Parish nursing is an essential and integrated dimension of the faith and health of diverse faith communities throughout Canada.

 A parish nurse is a registered nurse with specialized knowledge, who is called to ministry and affirmed by a faith community to promote health, healing and wholeness.